 You may have a case if you can show that the roof failed in the storm due to some kind of negligence on the roofing contractor.
 Without that missing piece, unfortunately, the roofer is essentially correct.

 That's a broad question, as "education standards" are generally measured by achievement.
 Is it a public school or private?
 Where, in your opinion, does the education fail?
-I would recommend that you make special note of the reasons that you feel that the school is failing, determine whether the...Read more »
+I would recommend that you make special note of the reasons that you feel that the school is failing, determine...Read more »

 Hospital bill still not paid.
 Made me use my vacation time for my days missed.
 Specialist still not paid.
 The blister was from filing metal for about four hours.
 I had gloves on but that didn't help.
 Company says they don't do workers' comp.
 Away from my children in hosp overnight.
 What should I do?